-Different industries have different methods to inspect their parts to ensure quality.
-Here you will find three of the most common non-destructive flaw inspection methods across different fields of use.
+Different industries have different inspection methods to ensure quality.
+Here you will find three of the most common non-destructive flaw inspection methods which are used.

 UT Ultrasound Control

-This non-destructive flaw inspection method takes advantage of the principle of using sound waves at very high frequencies, usually higher than those the humans can hear, to identify and verify defects while keeping the integrity of the sample.
+This non-destructive flaw inspection method takes advantage of the principle of using sound waves at very high frequencies, usually higher than those heard by the humans ear, to identify and verify defects while keeping the integrity of the sample.

-Moreover, it is possible to obtain results by inspecting from one side of the sample only with the help of a probe.
-The operation consists on accurately measuring the time it takes for an ultrasound pulse to pass through the thickness of the inspected part, being reflected on the opposite surface, and finally returning to the probe.
+Moreover, it is possible to obtain results by inspecting from only one side of the sample with the use of a probe.
+The operation consists of accurately measuring the time it takes for an ultrasound pulse to pass through the thickness of the inspected part, being reflected on the opposite surface, and finally returning to the probe.

-- Flaws on the surface finish which may not be visible to the eye.
+- Flaws on the surface finish which may not be visible to the human eye.